TTitcombe/tf_NALU/README.md

 To perform the static numerical tests, run **test_nalu.py**.

+The proof-of-necessity experiment in the paper, trying to learn the identity mapping with a neural network, can be carried out in **test_extrapolation.py**.
+The results of the quick test done with this code can be seen above.

 ## Project structure
 This code is written in a way to make training and testing as quick and scalable as possible:
 * The NAC and NALU models are defined in **nalu.py**.
 They contain **__init__** and **__call__** methods only.